 Provide better outcomes for all your surgical patients and boost your confidence to approach more complex surgeries.

 This course aims to present an overview of surgery and assist you to improve your approach to diagnosis and management of surgical diseases.
-The resources provided to support your learning in this course include not only notes and journal articles, but also video clips illustrating how to perform procedures, manipulations and operations you can carry out in your own practice.
+The resources provided to support your learning in this course include video clips illustrating how to perform procedures, manipulations and operations you can carry out in your own practice.
 By the end of the course, you will have built a video library of common surgical procedures that you can review prior to performing the procedure.
 In addition, the course is supplemented by a two-day workshop that combines case studies, surgical demonstrations and an extensive wet lab practical session.
 Throughout the course, important principles and details are emphasised.

 For the experienced practitioner, this course will provide both a refresher and a confidence boost for approaching more complex surgeries, while for the beginner, it will provide a strong foundation to pursue surgery with more assurance.
 In addition, it can help preparations for those looking towards sitting the small animal surgery membership examination of the Australian and New Zealand College of Veterinary Scientists.